-10. Please note that flash photography on land is not permitted while taking photos of wildlife.
-Professional photography and videos recorded for commercial purposes must be authorised by the Galapagos National Park Directorate.
+9. Please note that flash photography on land is not permitted while taking photos of wildlife.
+Professional photography and videos recorded for commercial purposes must be authorized by the Galapagos National Park Directorate.

 Due to the nature of this trip and the very remote nature of the destination, all divers are required to have dive accident insurance when diving in the Galapagos, and to note the policy number on their application form.

 Buying the appropriate travel and/or dive insurance before your holiday starts will make your vacation less stressful and more enjoyable.